Business Law

 Get Assistance with Business Franchising

 Buying and selling franchises is a great way to start making money in an existing business.
 The Whipple Law Group has assisted our clients in protecting their interests when exploring the benefits and pitfalls when entering into franchise agreements.
-Call a Spokane business lawyer today if you are considering purchasing or selling a franchise.
+Call our Spokane business lawyers today if you are considering purchasing or selling a franchise.

 Purchase, Sale, and Evaluation of Established Businesses